aline-rousselinsiv/vue_express/README.md

 + Others : I considered adding other functions such as a calendar that would display the user’s projects over time.

 **Front-End**
-+ I decided to keep the front-end part rather simple and neutral in order to focus on implementing all the different operations learned in class, but I would like to work on a more responsive design such as smoother transitions or swiper functions instead of a “plain” display.
++ I decided to keep the front-end part rather simple and neutral in order to focus on implementing all the different CRUD operations learned in class, but I would like to work on a more responsive design such as smoother transitions or swiper functions instead of a “plain” display.
 I failed on implementing the library Swup as I encountered issues such as “jumpy” effects when transitioning.